+91 9212777224 Safari Booking

 • Project Elephant: The project was initiated in 1992 by the Government of India's Ministry of Environment and Forest.

-Corbett National Park, one of India's premier wildlife conservation areas, has a long history of conservation efforts aimed at preserving its diverse ecosystem, including its iconic Bengal tiger population.
-It was the first National Park under the Wildlife Protection Act of 1972 to provide legal protection to the park and its wildlife.
-Conservation initiatives focused on monitoring tiger populations, protecting their habitats, and preventing poaching through anti-poaching patrols and the use of modern technology, such as camera traps.
-Natural habitats within the park, including Sal forests, grasslands, riverine ecosystems, and wetlands, were maintained.
+Among India's most important wildlife conservation sites, Jim Corbett National Park, has a long history aimed at preserving its diverse ecosystem, including its endangered population of the Bengal tiger.
+It was under the Wildlife Protection Act of 1972 that Jim Corbett was provided with legal protection for its wildlife, where conservation initiatives focused on monitoring tiger populations, protecting their habitats, and preventing poaching through anti-poaching patrols and the use of modern technology.
+It was also considered necessary to protect their natural habitat of Sal forests, grasslands, riverine ecosystems, and wetlands as well.

 In 1991, the buffer zone areas around the park were expanded by including the Sonanadi Wildlife Sanctuary to help mitigate human-wildlife conflicts by providing space for local communities to coexist with wildlife.
 Up until then, the involvement of local communities in conservation efforts was also ensured to foster a sense of responsibility towards wildlife conservation.